defineprogramming/timetable-creator-webapp/README.md

 To run this web app locally, you need to have Go installed on your machine.
 You also need to have a MongoDB database running on your localhost:27017 port.

-1. Clone this repository to your local machine using `git clone https://github.com/username/web-app.git`.
+1. Clone this repository to your local machine using `git clone https://github.com/defineprogramming/timetable-creator-webapp/`.
-2. Navigate to the web-app folder using `cd web-app`.
+2. Navigate to the web-app folder using `cd timetable-creator-webapp`.
 3. Install the required dependencies using `go get -d ./...`.
 4. Run the main.go file using `go run main.go`.
 5. Open your browser and go to http://localhost:8080 to see the web app in action.